tulane-cmps6610-fall-2025/problem-set-01-arturoAltamirano/answers.md

          3) Pass (x,y) to a recursive invocation of Foo (step 1 - self), with variable a mapped to variable y, and variable b mapped to the result of variable y mod variable x.

+         4) Ultimately the final output is the greatest value between the 2 inputs.

-  - 2c O(n log n) seems to be the upper bound for both work and span (see testingSolutions) O(log n) ^ 2 seems to be a safer answer.
+  - 2c O(log n) seems to be the upper bound for both work and span (see testingSolutions) O(log n) ^ 2 seems to be a safer answer.
 As n log n seems to be close to equivalent.

 3. **Parallelism and recursion**

-  - 3b O(log n) ^ 2 as that is the nearest function it dominates, it is Ω(n log n)
+  - 3b O(n log n) as that is the nearest function it is dominated by.

-  - 3d O(n) and Ω(n log n) meaning it dominates n runtime, and is dominated by n log n runtimes, it is somewhere in the middle of these.
+  - 3d Ω(n) and O(n log n) meaning it dominates n runtime, and is dominated by n log n runtimes, it is somewhere in the middle of these.

-  - 3e O(n log n) for both work and span as these processes would now introduce additional overhead to implement (??)
+  - 3e O(log n) for both work and span as these processes would now remove the additional overhead of having to do the entire span of work for every time step.